Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 Haemolytic anaemia

-• Children with haemolytic anaemia should be admitted for observation, they need frequent heart rate assessment and monitoring looking for tachycardia which may indicate a further drop in Hb.
+• Admit children with haemolytic anaemia for observation.
+Frequent heart rate monitoring is required to identify tachycardia which may indicate a further drop in Hb

-• The FBC should be repeated within 6-12 hours to detect ongoing haemolysis.
+• Repeat FBC within 6-12 hours to detect ongoing haemolysis

-• Additional investigations will be guided by red blood film findings e.g. Coombs (DAT) Blood group and antibody screening (BGAB), G6PD assay and Eosin-5 maleimide red cell staining (diagnosis of hereditary spherocytosis).
+• Additional investigations will be guided by blood film findings eg Coombs test (direct antiglobulin test), blood group and antibody screening (BGAB), G6PD assay and Eosin-5 maleimide red cell staining (diagnosis of hereditary spherocytosis)

 Sickle cell anaemia